-Bank Transfer: Payable to the "American University in Dubai", account number 1000351229 at the Commercial Bank ok Dubai, Dubai Head Office, swift code: CBDUAEADDXB.
+Bank Transfer: Payable to the "American University in Dubai", account number 1000351229 at the Commercial Bank of Dubai, Dubai Head Office, swift code: CBDUAEADDXB.
 Include student name and I.D.# on the payment details.

-Credit card paid via written authorization: by filling out the following information and faxing this sheet to AUD Finance Office +9714-3994566.
-Only Visa and Master Cards are accepted and will have additional handling fee of 2% of the total amount paid.

-A student not physically present in Dubai who wishes to pay by credit card, will be required to fill-out a form requesting the following information:
+Credit Card (paid via written authorization): by filling out the following information and faxing this sheet to AUD Finance Office +9714-3994566.
+Only Visa and Master Cards are accepted and will carry an additional handling fee of 2.0% of the total amount paid.
+A student not physically present in Dubai who wishes to pay by credit card will be required to fill-out a form containing the following information:

-I authorize the American University in Dubai to charge an amount of AED ...... plus handling fees as stated above to my credit card details mentioned below.
+I authorize The American University in Dubai to charge an amount of AED plus handling fees as stated above to my credit card details mentioned below.